 Volume 1 of the traffic noise analysis for this project presented the Federal and state noise regulations, a discussion of noise sensitive receptors, field noise monitoring, a description of the noise analysis methodology, and the analysis of the existing and future No Build noise levels.
 This document, Volume 2 of the traffic noise analysis, will present a sensitivity noise analysis of the four Build alternatives carried forward for the project (Section 2), the traffic noise impacts of the Preliminary Preferred Alternative (Section 3), an analysis of traffic noise abatement for the impacted receptors identified for the Preliminary Preferred Alternative and a summary of barriers recommended for construction (Section 4), and an analysis of currently undeveloped lands within the Preliminary Preferred Alternative noise study area (Section 5).
-A discussion of construction noise considerations for the Preliminary Preferred Alternative (Section 7).
+A discussion of construction noise considerations for the Preliminary Preferred Alternative (Section 6) will be completed in the final version of this report, and Conclusions are noted in Section 7.